 Since MOO’s launch in 2004, Richard’s name has appeared on a number of “influential people” lists, including The Daily Telegraph's '100 Most Influential People in Technology', Digital Media's 'Top 10 most influential people', and Wired Magazine's 'Wired 100.'
 But we’re sure that won’t be the last you hear of him.

 Richard admits to having made "every mistake in the book" during MOO's early years.
 He seems to have got the hang of it now, though.

 If anyone on our team could be described as having his finger on the collective MOO Pulse, it’s Chief Operating Officer John Kennedy.

 John leads the teams responsible for operations at MOO - from sourcing our paper and making cards, to making sure we have happy customers around the world.
 He's also tasked with making sure that everything runs smoothly across the company as the MOO Crew grows.
 And as if that wasn’t enough responsibility, all our business account managers dealing with larger clients report directly to John.

 When he’s not helping steer the MOO ship, John splits his time between tennis, creating wooden bowls and cycling.
-He arrived at MOO fresh from a one-year, 8,000 mile tandem cycling trip from London to Sydney with his wife.

 John once did a stand up comedy course and according to him, was “utterly useless.
 It was terrifying and I loathed every second.
 It’s like doing a bungee jump – except that’s less scary!”

 Nobody at MOO can claim that they’re in the Baseball Hall of Fame – except Stephanie Shore.
 Turns out that when you make a brilliant print marketing campaign (in this case a rally card in the run up to the Boston Red Sox winning the World Series), it gets displayed somewhere way fancier than a fridge door!